toaster515/Qualtrics_Task_Tracker/README.md

 ## Key Features

 - **Browser Activity Tracking**: Monitors if a participant navigates away from or returns to the survey window.
+- **Mouse Activity Tracking**: Monitors the movement of a participant's mouse to track if it has left the browser window.
 - **Real-time Data Recording**: Logs entry and exit events as they occur.
 - **JSON Data Storage**: Collects and structures data in a JSON format for easy analysis.
 - **Qualtrics Integration**: Utilizes embedded variables to store the JSON object directly within Qualtrics.